govau/service-manual/content/user-research/how-changes/intro.md

 - research questions you are trying to answer

 There are 2 main types of research:
-- generative &mdash; research to make sure we are designing the right thing
+- generative — research to make sure we are designing the right thing
-- evaluative &mdash; research to make sure we are designing it the right way research
+- evaluative — research to make sure we are designing it the right way research

 Always do research with a broad range of users, including those with access needs and low digital skills.